-In fiscal year 2015, state HFAs continued to adapt their programs to best meet borrower needs in evolving economic and housing markets.
-A total of fifteen HFAs now offer principal reduction to induce a loan modification, refinance, or recast.
-In addition, Alabama, Tennessee, and South Carolina joined Illinois, Indiana, Ohio, and Michigan in allocating a portion of their HHF funds to blight elimination in an effort to stabilize neighborhoods and prevent foreclosures.
-Finally, Florida, Illinois, and North Carolina now offer Down Payment Assistance Programs, making assistance available to moderate-income homebuyers in targeted counties that continue to demonstrate housing market distress.
+A total of 15 HFAs offer principal reduction to facilitate a loan modification, refinance, recast, or eliminate subordinate liens.
+Four HFAs offer property tax reinstatement for elderly homeowners with reverse mortgages.
+Additionally, seven HFAs allocate a portion of their HHF funds to blight elimination in an effort to stabilize neighborhoods and prevent foreclosures.
+Finally, six HFAs now offer Down Payment Assistance Programs, making assistance available to moderate-income homebuyers in targeted counties that continue to demonstrate housing market distress.

-As of September 30, 2015, the 19 HFAs have collectively drawn approximately \$5.7 billion (75 percent) of the \$7.6 billion allocated under the program.
-For fiscal years 2015 and 2014, this program has disbursed \$1.3 billion and \$1.6 billion, respectively.
+As of September 30, 2016, the 19 HFAs have collectively drawn approximately \$6.8 billion (70 percent) of the \$9.6 billion allocated under the program.
+For fiscal years 2016 and 2015, this program has disbursed \$1.0 billion and \$1.3 billion, respectively.
 Each state draws down funds as they are needed, but must have no more than five percent of their allocation on hand before they can draw down additional funds.
-States have until December 31, 2017 to enter into agreements with borrowers.
-As of September 30, 2015, seven HFAs had stopped accepting new applications for assistance in anticipation of full commitment of program funds: the District of Columbia, Illinois, New Jersey, Ohio, Oregon, Rhode Island and Tennessee.
+States have until December 31, 2021 to utilize all HHF funding.
+Each HFA submits a quarterly report on the progress of its programs.
+These reports measure the states' performance against metrics set by OFS for various aspects of their programs.
+Direct links to each state's most recent performance report can be found at: